Contramodules: Introduction

-So we choose a slightly different path and start from an arbitrary locally Noetherian abelian category~$\sA$.
+Let us start from an arbitrary locally Noetherian abelian category~$\sA$.
 Recall that, being a Grothendieck abelian category (an Ab5-category with a set of generators), any locally Noetherian category has enough injectives~\cite[N$^{\mathrm o}$~1.10]{GrToh}.

 \begin{thm} For any locally Noetherian abelian category\/ $\sA$ there exists a unique abelian category\/ $\sB$ with enough projectives such that the full additive subcategories of injective objects in\/ $\sA$ and projective objects in\/ $\sB$ are (covariantly) equivalent,